bagaking/iconmarker/README.md

 returns a non-zero exit code if any example fails, so it is suitable for local smoke testing and CI.

-The two preview images in `output/` are intentionally checked in for README display.
-Per-example generated output files are artifacts and can be recreated with the commands above.
+Documentation preview images live under `docs/assets/`.
+Per-example output directories are generated artifacts and can be recreated with the commands above.

 ## API Notes